Fructose intolerance is caused by the lack of an enzyme needed to break down fructose.

 Symptoms of Hereditary Fructose Intolerance

 Ingesting more than tiny amounts of fructose or sucrose causes low blood sugar levels (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more ), with sweating, confusion, and sometimes seizures and coma.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ), with sweating, confusion, and sometimes seizures and coma.
 Affected children who continue to eat foods containing fructose develop kidney and liver damage, resulting in jaundice (yellow skin and eyes—see Jaundice in the Newborn Jaundice in the Newborn Jaundice is a yellow color to the skin and/or eyes caused by an increase in bilirubin in the bloodstream.
 Bilirubin is a yellow substance formed when hemoglobin (the part of red blood cells... read more ), vomiting, mental deterioration, seizures, and death.

 Chronic symptoms include poor eating, failure to thrive, digestive symptoms, liver failure, and kidney damage.
 For most types of this disorder, early diagnosis and dietary restrictions started early in infancy can help prevent these more serious problems.